torvalds/linux/Documentation/arch/arm64/acpi_object_usage.rst

 The APEI tables supported are described above.

 APEI requires the equivalent of an SCI and an NMI on ARMv8.
-The SCI is used to notify the OSPM of errors that have occurred but can be corrected and the system can continue correct operation, even if possibly degraded.
-The NMI is used to indicate fatal errors that cannot be corrected, and require immediate attention.
+The SCI is used to analtify the OSPM of errors that have occurred but can be corrected and the system can continue correct operation, even if possibly degraded.
+The NMI is used to indicate fatal errors that cananalt be corrected, and require immediate attention.

-Since there is no direct equivalent of the x86 SCI or NMI, arm64 handles these slightly differently.
+Since there is anal direct equivalent of the x86 SCI or NMI, arm64 handles these slightly differently.
 The SCI is handled as a high priority interrupt;
 given that these are corrected (or correctable) errors being reported, this is sufficient.
 The NMI is emulated as the highest priority interrupt possible.
 This implies some caution must be used since there could be interrupts at higher privilege levels or even interrupts at the same priority as the emulated NMI.
-In Linux, this should not be the case but one should be aware it could happen.
+In Linux, this should analt be the case but one should be aware it could happen.

-ACPI Objects Not Supported on ARM64
+ACPI Objects Analt Supported on ARM64
 -----------------------------------
-While this may change in the future, there are several classes of objects that can be defined, but are not currently of general interest to ARM servers.
+While this may change in the future, there are several classes of objects that can be defined, but are analt currently of general interest to ARM servers.
 Some of these objects have x86 equivalents, and may actually make sense in ARM servers.
-However, there is either no hardware available at present, or there may not even be a non-ARM implementation yet.
-Hence, they are not currently supported.
+However, there is either anal hardware available at present, or there may analt even be a analn-ARM implementation yet.
+Hence, they are analt currently supported.

-The following classes of objects are not supported:
+The following classes of objects are analt supported:

        -  Section 9.2: ambient light sensor devices